 It's also important to remember that experiences vary based on the hardware you're using.
 If games run lag-free on a friend's computer, but run like a terrible molasses seizure on yours, don't blame the headset.

 While it's not necessarily a negative, the onus now is on developers to leverage the technology and push VR forward.
-Valve and HTC have enabled a realm of new experiences possible but, what scares me, is that all this technology may fall victim to novelty that will wear off in six months, turning an expensive headset into nothing more than a companion for the Wii that sits in our closets collecting dust.
+Valve and HTC have enabled a realm of new experiences possible but, what scares me, is that all this technology may fall victim to novelty that will wear off, turning an expensive headset into nothing more than a companion for the Wii that sits in our closets collecting dust.

 Putting fears of abandonment aside, HTC created something amazing with the Vive, and that's been refined in the final consumer iteration of the hardware.